ImPro2/Chernobyl/README.md

 - SSO Model - System Subsystem Object Model (more detail in docs)
 - Event System - Classes can now receive events!
+- Extend Utils - Add more things like Random generators, UUID, etc.
+- Testing support - Tests can be performed in the Sandbox project
+- Input System - Almost the same as the Event System, though simpler

+## Current Focus

+- Time System - Everything to do with time, like timestep, clocks, etc.
+- Code Refactoring and Improvements

 ## Coming Soon

-- Input System - Almost the same as the Event System, though simpler
-- Testing support - Tests can be performed in the Sandbox project
-- Extend Utils - Add more things like Random generators, UUID, etc.
+- Debugging, benchmarking and memory tracking - Helps to know how the engine is performing
 - Renderer System - implemented in Direct3D and OpenGL 4.0
 - Physics System - I have no idea how to implement this...
+- ECS Support
+- Editor

 # Supported Platforms